-The two assessors will make the final judgement on whether the Apprentice has passed the Endpoint Assessment and the Apprentice will be notified within 6 weeks of attending the End-Point Assessment.
+The two assessors will make the final judgement on whether the Apprentice has passed the Endpoint Assessment.
+This will be subject to moderation as part of the end-point assessment organisation's internal quality assurance and the Apprentice will be notified within 6 weeks of Crown copyright 2018 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+Visit www.nationalarchives.gov.uk/doc/open-government-licence attending the End Point Assessment.
 To be successful the apprentice must pass the Presentation and Structured Interview.
-If they pass, then they will be able to apply to register as EngTech with no further assessment process.
+If they pass, then they will be able to apply to register as EngTech with no further assessment process

-The relevant assessment organisation will be registered and listed on the Register of End-Point Assessment Organisations (RoEPAO).
+The relevant assessment organisation will be registered and listed on the Register of End Point Assessment Organisations (RoEPAO).

-If the Apprentice has been unsuccessful the employer will have to apply for them to resit/retake the EPA, taking into account assessor feedback on areas where they did not demonstrate competence as evidence in the summary report on the Assessment Form.
+If the Apprentice has been unsuccessful the employer will have to apply for them to resit/retake the EPA, taking into account assessor feedback on areas where they did not demonstrate competence as evidenced in the summary report on the Assessment Form.
+A resit does not require further learning, whereas a re-take does.

 The feedback will be provided in writing at the same time as the Apprentice is informed that they have failed the EPA.
+The feedback should provide guidance on what the apprentice failed on but not how to address it.
 If the Apprentice passes the presentation element they only have to resit/retake the structured interview.
 The resit/retake must include a structured interview even if it was passed first time round.
-The resit/retake must be taken within 12 months of the original EPA.
+The resit/retake must be taken within 6 months of the original EPA.